interactiveinstitute/hallbar-skolmaltid/server/README.md

 </details>

 ### Stopping
+Stopping while keeping all data (orion/comet/keyrock data in volumes)

     server/docker> docker-compose down

-### Removing databases (orion/comet/keyrock)
-If you don't need to keep _any_ of your local volumes, the simplest is to remove them all
+... or if you don't need to keep _any_ of your local volumes, the simplest is to remove them all when stopping

-    server/docker> docker-compose down
-    server/docker> docker volume rm $(docker volume ls -f dangling=true -q) server/docker> docker-compose down
+    server/docker> docker-compose down -y

-... or if you have other volumes you want to keep, just use _docker volume rm_ to delete one by one.
+... or if you have other volumes you want to keep, just use _docker volume rm_ to delete one by one after stopping.

 ## Usage